VanessaMancia/Azure-Introduction/README.md

 - Observe the result of being a Resource Group Level Contributor

-  *Welcome to Cybersecurity* your journey starts here!
+  *Welcome to Cybersecurity*, your journey starts here!
+On our next set of [labs](https://github.com/fnabeel/Logging-and-Monitoring), we woll go over Logging and Monitoring.